openwisp/openwisp-docs/general/architecture.rst

 ---------------------

-The following SVG image summarizes the architecture of OpenWISP, the main technologies used, the structure of the OpenWISP modules and their most important dependencies and the way they interact with one another.
+The following SVG image summarizes the architecture of OpenWISP, the main technologies used, the structure of the OpenWISP modules, their most important dependencies and the way they interact with one another.

 .. note::

-    For the best experience it is recommended to open the image in a new tab of your browser, from there you can also click on the different elements to open the README or website of each module or technology used.
+    For a better viewing experience, open the image in a new tab of your browser, from there you can also click on the different elements to open the README or website of each module or technology used.

     :download:`The Inkscape source file of the architecture diagram is also available for download